max-java/tag-and-release/README.md

 git push origin :refs/tags/old git push --tags
 ```
 #### Change tag message on remote.
-If you don't specify commit hash, it will be the latest commit ([run this to take commit hash](#See list of latest commits with tags only))
+If you don't specify commit hash, it will be the latest commit ([run this to take commit hash](#See-list-of-latest-commits-with-tags-only))
 ```
-git tag -f -a v.0.3-rc -m "Summary:
+git tag -f -a v.0.3-rc c396fed -m "Summary:
 * option 1
 * option 2
 * option 3"
-git push --tags
+git push -f --tags
 ```